vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 In this task, you will begin work on the back-end app that will be used to receive telemetry from the IoT Hub Event Hub endpoint.

-1. Open a new instance of Visual Studio Code.
+1. Open an additional instance of Visual Studio Code.

-    Since your simulated device app is running in the Visual Studio Code windows that you already have open, you need a new instance of Visual Studio Code for the back-end app.
+    Since your simulated device app is running in the Visual Studio Code window that you already have open, you need a new instance of Visual Studio Code for the back-end app.

 1. On the **File** menu, click **Open Folder**